-The horror of what happened to George Floyd, the explosion of protests and the voices of people collectively shouting ….
+The horror of what happened to George Floyd, the explosion of protests, and the voices of people collectively shouting ….
 ENOUGH … combined with the pandemic, political landscape, and the historical reality of systemic racism, have left me muddling through the days and getting lost in whirling and conflicting thoughts.

 I am deeply sad and often very angry.
 I want to help but don’t know how.
 Being the “fixer” I was born and conditioned to be and watching by the sidelines without being able to see where I can be most effective, is frustrating.
-So, I research about opportunities to contribute and do what I can.
-I also have my moments of shame and guilt.
+So, I research opportunities to contribute and do what I can.
+I also have moments of shame and guilt.
 Here I am in my safe little corner of the world while people are getting killed in the streets.

 This morning, before sitting to meditate, I opened John O’ Donohue’s To Bless the Space Between Us and read “Beginnings” and the “Morning Offering.”
 I felt my heart opening and I was able to sit and breathe.
 Below I have included two excerpts from this morning’s reading.